Society of Early Americanists Eleventh Biennial Conference

 The conference dates: Thursday, February 28 to Saturday, March 2, 2019

-— Prof. Chris Cameron, University of North Carolina–Charlotte, founder of the African American Intellectual History Society and author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement
+— Prof. Chris Cameron, University of North Carolina–Charlotte, founder of the African American Intellectual History Society and author of To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement.
+March 2nd

-— Prof. Lisa Brooks, Amherst College, author of Our Beloved Kin: A New History of King Philip’s War
+— Prof. Lisa Brooks, Amherst College, author of Our Beloved Kin: A New History of King Philip’s War.
+February 28th

-Panel and Individual paper proposals can be submitted at the program website: sea2019.exordo.com
+Panel and Individual paper proposals and program planning are being handled by exordo: sea2019.exordo.com

 For more details and specific instructions about submitting Panel and Individual paper proposals, please see: SEA 2019 CFP